GeDIA is a network of women change-makers united in a common aim: More gender-just digital future in Africa.

 Our network includes academics from the fields of ICT4D, Human Computer Interaction, Design, Sustainable Development, Gender Studies, Computer Science, Engineering, Data Science, Information Systems and Innovation.
 Partners in the GeDIA network are currently developing a joint research agenda through a series of workshops, through mutual interdisciplinary and cross-cultural dialogue.
 Further, we are developing a "network of networks" - a network which connects the existing networks of our partners (including Malala Fund, University of Cape Town Alumni Network, ICT4DNorth and Oxfam).
 We conduct webinars and training, thereby fostering capacity building, peer mentoring and mutual learning.

-So far, the GeDIA network has held six all-network half-day virtual workshops:
+The GeDIA network held eight all-network half-day virtual workshops: